 Natural Cut Edge

 Cons.
-Natural cut landscape edges needs to be re trenched every other year.
+Natural cut landscape edges need to be re-trenched every other year.

 Be sure to visit our gallery for more inspiration.
 Visit here: Landscape Associates’ gallery.